Ear to the Ground

 It can be assumed that the fish will likely interact with each other in the aquarium as they would in their natural environment and that reproduction is likely.
 While testing has shown that exposing fish eggs to sound levels between 105 and 120 dB reduces egg viability, this is for a constantly maintained noise level over several consecutive days.
 Our study revealed that the train noise would be intermittent; An average of 1.6 trains per hour pass by the location throughout the day lasting approximately 1 minute in Ripleyduration.
 One of these trains is a freight train lasting approximately 8 minutes as opposed to the average 1 minute duration of passenger trains.
 Three trains per hour pass by the location throughout the night, lasting approximately 1 minute in duration.
 Therefore the noise from the pass-by will be maintained for one minute intervals throughout the day, with a single eight minute interval for freight trains.
 Behavioural reaction of the fish to such intermittent stimuli is not known, as they may or may not become conditioned to such sounds.
 Sharks do not produce eggs like other fish, they give birth to live offspring and as such the sound levels should not affect the viability of the offspring.

-Based on all of the above information and findings, HGC Engineering proposed that low frequency noise intrusions from train pass-bys be limited to approximately 135 dB or lower.
+Based on all of the above information and findings, HGC proposed that low frequency noise intrusions from train pass-bys be limited to approximately 135 dB or lower.
 This would help ensure that behavioural reactions of the fish and sharks are minimized and that long-term hearing damage does not occur in any of the species.
 As a result of our recommendations, Ripley’s chose to be vigilant and err on the side of caution by incorporating vibration isolation features below the tanks that we had designed to help achieve the desired 135 dB or lower target.

 Note: All sound levels referenced in this report represent the sound level in water, re 1 micropascal.